ACM Charles P. “Chuck” Thacker Breakthrough In Computing Award

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the nominee and who can address the nominee's impact on the broader community.

-- Copy of the nominee's CV, listing publications, patents, honors, service contributions, etc.
+- Copy of the nominee's or nominees' CV, listing publications, patents, honors, service contributions, etc.